-- Enter the details of the PAN number that is required to be cancelled in the item 11 of the form.
+- Enter the PAN number details required to be cancelled in item 11 of the form.

-- Review the form carefully and proceed to make the payment of the required amount via credit/debit card or net banking.
+- Review the form carefully and pay the required amount via credit/debit card or net banking.

-- After submitting the form, take a print out of the acknowledgment receipt.
+- After submitting the form, take a printout of the acknowledgement receipt.

-- Enclose the acknowledgment receipt along with the dissolution deed (if the company is dissolving) and a copy of PAN card that you wish to surrender and a covering letter, which will state that you wish to surrender you PAN card.
+- Enclose the acknowledgement receipt and the dissolution deed (if the company is dissolving) and a copy of the PAN card you wish to surrender, and a covering letter stating that you want to surrender your PAN card.

-- Post the envelop at the address of the “NSDL e-Gov at Income Tax PAN Services Unit” along with the required necessary documents.
+- Post the envelop at the “NSDL e-Gov at Income Tax PAN Services Unit” address along with the required necessary documents.